james standing at a crossroads in riga Latvia

 Final Thoughts

-It was exciting, informative and fresh to see a new region of Europe.
 I would say Riga is completely worth it!
 The food, architecture and history make for a fascinating trip to the Baltics for a few days.
 If you want a more unique city to visit, think Riga!

 I hope you enjoy your time in this beautiful country!